rjbs/rjbs.github.io/_posts/2021-08-08-i-closed-a-lot-of-browser-tabs.md

 To collect this locally and not let just anybody on the internet trigger this JavaScript running, I have a locally running Prometheus instance on my MacBook.
-It hits this endpoing and then relays the results to my Prometheus instance in the cloud.
+It hits this endpoint and then relays the results to my Prometheus instance in the cloud.
 Grafana looks at that and shows me my tab count.
 When it's in the red, I sigh, look through my tabs, and close what I can.